HydrantApps/matchstickv17/README.md

 `sudo apt get node`

 ### Angular CLI
-Once node is installed you can use to get the latest version of the angular cli. run ```npm i -g @angular/cli```
+Once node is installed you can use to get the latest version of the angular cli.<br />

+run ```npm i -g @angular/cli```

 ### Firebase Functions
-You will need the firebase cli installed globally on your system to push firebase function changes and init the project. run ```npm i -g firebase-tools```
+You will need the firebase cli installed globally on your system to push firebase function changes and init the project. <br />

+run ```npm i -g firebase-tools```

 ### Git
 You will need git installed on your machine and in your environment path to push your changes to your newly created repo

-Alternatively you can use the GitHub desktop client
+Alternatively you can use the [GitHub Desktop Client]()

 ## Installation
-This package can be installed from npm package manager just run the following command run ```npx create-matchstick-app repoName ```
+This package can be installed from npm package manager just run the following command <br />

+run ```npx create-matchstick-app repoName ```

 Go to [The Firebase Console](https://console.firebase.google.com)